Is Nearly Wild Camping really just another term for Glamping?

-Only about 30 % of the locations accept camper vans.
+About 40 % of the locations accept camper vans.
 The reason for this is due to the camping areas generally being soft ground not suitable for vehicles and also the Nearly Wild Camping ethos of giving campers as natural an environment as possible to immerse themselves in.
 The locations that do accept vans will probably ask you to use a car parking area.
 We are working with location hosts to help them understand the needs of van campers as we have had much more interest from van owners than we expected.

 I messaged a location 1hr ago and they still haven't got back to me?

 Many of the hosts are in remote areas where mobile phone signal and internet speeds are not as good as in a town or city.
 Farmers may be out working the land and not be able to check emails until the evenings or next day.
 For this reason try to give plenty of notice when making a booking.
 You may get a quicker response by texting (where mobile numbers are listed).